szymonadamowicz/ShelterFrontend/README.md

 # Shelter Finder App

 This project is a React application for a shelter adoption service, designed to help users find and adopt pets.
 The application includes features such as browsing available pets, viewing detailed information about specific pets, navigating shelters on a map, and searching for both pets and shelters.
 It uses React Router for navigation, Axios for backend requests, and Material UI for consistent design.
-The project is styled with Tailwind CSS.

 ## Table of Contents

 - [Demo](#demo)